Frequently Asked Questions

 How can I qualify for the license from the Massachusetts Department of Elementary and Secondary Education?

 Students need to complete a school practicum placement, pass the Communication and Literacy Skills Test section of the Massachusetts Tests for Educator Licensure (MTEL), and apply for the license.
 We strongly encourage all graduate students to become qualified for this credential even if they plan to be licensed in another state.
 The Massachusetts educator license is honored reciprocally in many states.
-For details, contact the laura_glufling_tham [at] emerson.edu (Director of Clinical Education) for educator preparation and licensure.
+For details, contact the laura_glufling_tham [at] emerson.edu (Director of Clinical Education)title="E-mail the Director of Clinical Education" for educator preparation and licensure.
 It is strongly recommended that all students research whether or not their state requires educator licensure and communicate that information to the Director of Clinical Education at the start of their graduate program.

 How long will it take to complete the on-campus degree?